Romanization of Chinese: Missionary systems

 The first consistent system for transcribing Chinese words in Latin alphabet is thought to have been designed in 1583–1588 by Matteo Ricci and Michele Ruggieri for their Portuguese–Chinese dictionary—the first ever European–Chinese dictionary.
 The manuscript was misplaced in the Jesuit Archives in Rome, and not re-discovered until 1934.
 The dictionary was finally published in 2001.
 During the winter of 1598, Ricci, with the help of his Jesuit colleague Lazzaro Cattaneo (1560–1640), compiled a Chinese–Portuguese dictionary as well, in which tones of the romanized Chinese syllables were indicated with diacritical marks.
 This work has also been lost but not rediscovered.

 Cattaneo's system, with its accounting for the tones, was not lost, however.
 It was used e.g. by Michał Boym and his two Chinese assistants in the first publication of the original and romanized text of the Xi'an Stele, which appeared in China Illustrata (1667)—an encyclopedic-scope work compiled by Athanasius Kircher.

 In 1626 the Jesuit missionary Nicolas Trigault devised a romanization system in his Xiru Ermu Zi.

 In the 1670 Portuguese-language Vocabulario da lingoa mandarina, the Dominican missionary Francisco Varo expanded on Trigault's system.
 His Spanish-language Vocabulario de la lengua Mandarina was published in 1682 and his Arte de la lengua mandarina, published in 1703, is the earliest known published Chinese grammar.

-Later on, many linguistically comprehensive systems were made by the Protestants, such as that used for Robert Morrison's dictionary and the Legge romanization.
-In their missionary activities they had contact with many languages in Southeast Asia, and they created systems that could be used consistently across all of the languages with which they were concerned.
+Later on, many linguistically comprehensive systems were made by the Protestants, such as that used for Robert Morrison's dictionary and the Legge romanization.In their missionary activities they had contact with many languages in Southeast Asia, and they created systems that could be used consistently across all of the languages with which they were concerned.
+A similar effort for a fully alphabetic system would be made by missionaries working among illiterate overseas Chinese in Southeast Asia who could speak only a local dialect of Chinese.
+During the Opium War of 1839-42, the Rev. Samuel Dyer of Penang, in collaboration with the Rev. John Stronach, published a work which undertook to dispense with Chinese characters in favor of a phonetic alphabet.